PriyaModhave/EduBridge-Data-Analytics/Projects/Individual Projects/05..Top Spotify Songs 2010-2019/readme.md

-## [Top Spotify Songs 2010-2019]
+## Top Spotify Songs 2010-2019

 ## About our Data:
-For this initial analyses, we will be using a data set which was sourced from kaggle that contains the top spotify songs from 2010-2019.
+For this initial analyses, we will be using a data set which was sourced from kaggle that contains the top spotify songs from 2010-2019
-## Introduction:

  ## Process:
  - Import Libraries